Ayquza/ayquza-addon/README.md

 # Ayquza's Grief Utility Addon

-⚠️ **Important:** This addon was made to be used with the **MLPI Scanner** — join us on discord.gg/mlpi.
+⚠️ **Important:** This addon was made to be used with the **MLPI Scanner** — join us on [discord.gg/mlpi](https://discord.gg/mlpi).
-Big credits to **@rbmkblaze** for the login command!
+Big credits to **[@rbmkblaze](https://github.com/rbmkblaze)** for the login command!

 ---

 ## ✨ Features

-- **Login Command**
+### 🔑 Login Command
-  Log into cracked accounts with `.login (name)` or `.l (name)`  (**Auto Reconnects you**) Additional login-related commands:
+Log into cracked accounts with:
+- `.login (name)`
+- `.l (name)`

+(**Auto Reconnects you**)

+Additional login-related commands:
 - `.login clear` → clears all cracked accounts from the account manager
 - `.login random`
 - `.login remove`
 - `.login list`

-- **Login Command Keybind Module**
-  You can set a keybind in the module, and when you press it, the addon will automatically run `.login (whatever you have in your clipboard)`.
-  Example: Copy a name, press the keybind, and you instantly log in as that account.

-  *Option to Autoreconnect in Module* | Enabled by default

-- **Account Manager Keybind Module**
-  You can set a keybind in the module to open the Meteor Account Manager either in-game or in the main menu.
-  Useful if you get kicked for not being whitelisted—you can instantly open the menu and log in as another account.

-- **Quick Join Buttons**
-  Adds three Quick Join buttons (one in the Multiplayer Menu one in the Game Menu and one in every disconnect screen) so you can join servers faster.
-  These use the server address in your clipboard—just copy an IP and press Quick Join.

-- **Disconnect Screenshot Module**
-  Automatically saves a screenshot **a few frames before you get disconnected** into a dedicated subfolder inside your screenshots directory. (can customize in module)
-  Perfect for situations like **server renovations**, where the server closes before you can take a manual screenshot.

-  *Works about 80–90% of the time :3*

-- **More things to come...**   pls give me suggestions <3

 ---

+### ⌨️ Login Command Keybind Module
+- Set a keybind in the module.
+- When pressed, the addon will automatically run `.login (clipboard content)`.

+**Example:** Copy a name → press the keybind → instantly log in as that account.

+*Autoreconnect option included (enabled by default).*

+---

+### 👤 Account Manager Keybind Module
+- Set a keybind to open the Meteor Account Manager in-game or in the main menu.
+- Useful if you get kicked for not being whitelisted → instantly open the menu and log in as another account.

+---

+### ⚡ Quick Join Buttons
+- Adds **three Quick Join buttons** (Multiplayer Menu, Game Menu, Disconnect Screen).
+- Uses the server address in your clipboard.
+- Just copy an IP → press Quick Join → instantly connect.

+---

+### ⌨️ Quick Join Keybind Module
+- Set a keybind in the module.
+- When pressed, the addon automatically connects you to the server with the IP from your clipboard.

+**Example:** Copy an IP → press the keybind → instantly connect.

+---

+### 📸 Disconnect Screenshot Module
+- Automatically saves a screenshot **a few frames before you get disconnected**.
+- Stored in a dedicated subfolder inside your screenshots directory (customizable).
+- Perfect for situations like **server renovations**, where the server closes too quickly for a manual screenshot.

+ *Should work 100% of the time now :3*

+---

+### 🧹 Clear Cracked Account Module
+- Clears all cracked accounts from the Meteor Account Manager.
+- No more scrolling when adding a new account → also cleaner!

+---

+### 🔹 Small Extras
+- Copy Server IP Module
+- Current Clipboard HUD

+---

+### 🚀 More things to come...
+*Please give me suggestions <3*

+---

 ## 💡 Contributing
 Feel free to DM me on Discord **@Ayquza** if you have new ideas or find bugs.

 ---

 ## ⚠️ Disclaimer

-If you copy from this, please give me and @rbmkblaze proper credits.
+If you copy from this, please give me and **@rbmkblaze** proper credits.